ucsdlib/libcarp-data-notes/lecture-notes/02-shell-mining.md

 ```

 * The shell outputs the number of times the string `1999` appeared in each *.tsv
-* the Year corresponds to the date field for each journal article in the file ( look at the file )
+* the Year in this instance corresponds to the date field for each journal article in the file ( look at the file )

 * Srings need not be numbers